Gary Payton: Seattle SuperSonics (1990–2003)

 Payton was the second overall pick in the 1990 NBA draft by the Seattle SuperSonics, and wound up spending his first 12½ seasons with the Sonics.
+Payton wore the #20 jersey for the majority of his NBA career, except for his rookie season when he wore #2 due to Quintin Dailey wearing his preferred #20.

 In his third career game, Payton recorded his first double-double after recording 13 points and 10 assists in a road win over the Nuggets.
 On February 23, 1991, Payton recorded his first career triple-double after recording 18 points, 10 rebounds, and 11 assists in a losing effort to the Suns.
 The following game, Payton scored only 2 points but dished out 16 assists, a then career-high for him.
 He joined Slick Watts and Nate McMillan as the only SuperSonics' players to have dished out 16 or more assists in his rookie season.
 Throughout his rookie campaign, Payton recorded 8 point-assist double-doubles, the most by any SuperSonics' player in history.
 His average for his rookie season is 7.2 points per game, 3.0 rebounds per game, 6.4 assists per game, and 2.0 steals per game.

 Entering the league to star-studded expectations, Payton struggled during his first two seasons in the league, averaging 8.2 points per game during that span.
 In his second season, Payton recorded 2 triple-doubles on the whole season joining Slick Watts and Nate McMillan at that time to have recorded 2 triple-doubles in a season in Supersonics franchise history.
 He scored a season-high 22 points to go along with 7 assists in a road win over the Bullets on November 19, 1991.
 His season average is 9.4 points per game, 3.6 rebounds per game, 6.2 assists per game, 1.8 steals per game, and 0.3 blocks per game.

 Payton soon proved himself to be one of the league's top point guards during the 1990s.
 Payton, alongside Shawn Kemp formed the "Sonic Boom", under head coach George Karl.
 In 1996, the SuperSonics won a franchise record 64 games, then reached the NBA Finals where they lost in six games to Michael Jordan's Chicago Bulls.
 The SuperSonics trailed in the series 0-3, but with Payton assigned to guard Jordan the SuperSonics staved off elimination by winning Games Four and Five.

 In 2001, the SuperSonics were bought by Howard Schultz, with whom Payton had a sour relationship.
 When Payton did not attend the first day of training camp in 2002, Schultz insisted that Payton be traded.